-May 1, 2014—With an ever-increasing need for first-hand knowledge of thermal processing and the intricate functions of specific equipment, companies are recognizing the importance of sending employees to Ipsen U. Not only was Ipsen U’s April class full, but the upcoming June course is also completely booked.
+With an ever-increasing need for first-hand knowledge of thermal processing and the intricate functions of specific equipment, companies are recognizing the importance of sending employees to Ipsen U. Not only was Ipsen U’s April class full, but the upcoming June course is also completely booked.
 Ipsen U’s three-day course allows attendees to ask questions about specific equipment and processes, as well as learn directly from Ipsen experts in a casual, open-forum environment.
 This proves useful for those wanting to expand their thermal-processing knowledge base, as well as for first-time furnace buyers.

 Attendees from the most recent Ipsen U course came from a wide variety of locales, including California, Georgia, Texas, Florida, Wisconsin, Michigan and Mexico.
 A survey of Ipsen U’s April participants found they thought the course provided a “much better understanding of the overall function of vacuum furnaces, as well as the key principles to how they work and troubleshooting when issues arise.”
 Another participant surveyed praised the instructors’ “incredible amount of knowledge, hints, tips and real world advice.”

 Ipsen U’s instructors cover an extensive range of topics, from an introduction to vacuum furnaces and heat treating to furnace sub-systems, leak detection, maintenance and so much more.
 Most notable about Ipsen U is participants’ ability to bring up any topic pertaining to their specific vacuum furnace operations for discussion.
 This allows for some fluidity and permits the instructors to shape the course to individuals’ specific needs and concerns.